List of discontinued photographic films: Color negative films

-Colour reversal (slide) film
+Color reversal (slide) film

 AGFA PHOTO

 The AGFA consumer film division with its plant in Leverkusen, Germany was spun off by Agfa-Gevaert into a new company AGFA PHOTO in 2004.
 At buy out the firm was split into a holding company Agfa-Photo Holding GMBH (licenses) and manufacturing company Agfa-Photo GMBH (leverkusen).
 The manufacturing company went bankrupt in 7 months resulting in the closure of the Leverkusen plant in 2005.
 The holding company was unaffected and retains a trademark license from Agfa-Gevaert for the use of the AgfaPhoto brand and 'red dot' logo on products having a photographic application.
 Since 2005 these rights for consumer film products have been sub-licensed to Lupus Imaging & Media.
-After 2005 the colour films were initially made by Ferrania while black and white films continued to be AGFA material converted by Ferrania from cold stored master rolls of AGFA APX.
-Ferrania itself closed in 2009 and so Lupus procured replacement Agfa Photo branded films from Fujifilm (colour) and Harman/Ilford (black and white).
-The contract with Fujifilm ended in early 2018 ending the sale of colour film under the AgfaPhoto brand.
+After 2005 the color films were initially made by Ferrania while black and white films continued to be AGFA material converted by Ferrania from cold stored master rolls of AGFA APX.
+Ferrania itself closed in 2009 and so Lupus procured replacement Agfa Photo branded films from Fujifilm (color) and Harman/Ilford (black and white).
+The contract with Fujifilm ended in early 2018 ending the sale of color film under the AgfaPhoto brand.